rweston233/Assignment-2/README.md

 - Create a file called *queries.sql* and add the queries to the SQL file.
 Include a query description before each query as a query comment.

-### Part III
+### Part III - *Optional Extra Credit*
-> Based on your area of interest or major, identify and list ten specific instances of how databases are used.
+> Think how you might make it possible to calculate the number of generations one person is from someone else.
+In other words, a relationship from father to son is 1, while a relationship of grandfather to grandson is 2.

-- Identify the type of database that these would be used in (relational, NoSQL).
-Save this list of uses and database types in a file called database_uses.txt.
+- Create a file called *generations.txt*, and write a paragraph of at least three sentences describing how you might solve this problem.
+Your solution should propose any additional tables, and any changes to existing tables, and how these changes would be used to compute generation numbers.